- Student Right-to-Know (Completion/Graduation/Transfer Rates)

 In calendar year 2010, the pass rate for LSC students taking licensure exams was 87.3%.
 (Source: MnSCU Institution Profile)

 Gainful Employment programs, as defined by federal law and regulations, are non-degree programs of more than 15 credits “that prepare students for gainful employment in a recognized occupation.”
 Educational institutions are required to report certain information regarding their gainful employment programs.
 LSC complies with this requirement by posting Gainful Employment information with other program information for those programs that require it.

 - Job Placement Rates

 In accordance with MnSCU board policy, each year Lake Superior College undertakes a graduate follow-up survey of its recent graduates.
-In the fall, surveys are mailed to all graduates from the prior academic year (e.g. during the summer of 2012, all Summer 2011, Fall, 2011, and Spring, 2012 graduates were surveyed).
+In the fall, surveys are mailed to all graduates from the prior academic year (e.g. in the Fall of 2012, all Summer 2011, Fall, 2011, and Spring, 2012 graduates will be surveyed).
 A second survey is sent to graduates who did not respond to the first survey.
-Graduates who do not respond to the mailed surveys are then contacted by telephone.
+Graduates who did not respond to the mailed surveys are then contacted by telephone.

 The goal is to obtain follow-up information on 80% of our graduates.
-The survey identifies whether the graduates are available for employment and whether they have found employment in a field related to their studies.
+The survey identifies whether they are available for employment and whether they have found employment in a field related to their studies.